alvinaby/NewsApp/README.md

 ﻿## NewsApp
-This is an app that view list of news using:
+This is a simple app to view list of news using:
 * MVP Architecture
 * Repository Pattern
 * Retrofit